 Edwin (Ed) Creely is a lecturer in the Faculty of Education at Monash University.

-He is an educator, academic, and writer with an interest in creativity, poetry, literacy (L1 and L2), theory and philosophy, digital pedagogy and technology, and learning.
+He is an educator, academic, and writer with an interest in creativity, poetry, literacy (L1 and L2), creative writing. theory and philosophy, digital pedagogy and technology, leadership and learning.
 He has wide ranging experience in education from primary and secondary to tertiary and adult education.

-His current projects include being an editor on a book about phenomenological inquiry in education, English language learning and technologies for migrants and refugees, creativity, risk and failure in policy and practice, poetry pedagogy, and an ethnographic investigation of an older adult poetry class.
+His current projects include being an editor on a book about phenomenological inquiry in education, English language learning and technologies for migrants and refugees, creativity, risk and failure in policy and practice, poetry pedagogy, leadership in education, and an ethnographic investigation of an older adult poetry class.

 Core to Ed’s work is his interest in innovation and creative practices and bringing new models and perspectives to educational research and practice.
 He also has an abiding interest in phenomenology and its applications in educational research.